hapax/hapax.github.io/assets/visual-qft.md

 However, from a strict algorithmic point of view, we needed to build a sequence of smaller polygons which were iteratively corrected to get the right tensor factors.
-The quantum circuit which achieves all this is exponentialy quicker than the best classical algorithm.
+The quantum circuit which does this for us was exponentialy quicker than the best classical algorithm.
 So, by trying to draw pretty pictures in Hilbert space, we ended up finding a massive algorithmic speedup!